MakerPnP/egui_deferred_table/README.md

 - `[fixed]` for any bug fixes.
 - `[security]` to invite users to upgrade in case of vulnerabilities.

+For API migration details, see the git commit history and study the changes made to the demos.

 ### (unreleased)

 - [changed] Remove the `DeferredTableBuilder` in favor of a solution that allows caching of the column parameters on an as-required basis so they do not have to be built every frame.
 - [added] Support for row parameters in addition to column parameters.
+- [changed] Move some methods from the `DeferredTableDataSource` to `DeferredTableRender`.
+This allows multiple projections (aka 'views') of the same data source using different renderers.
+See the new 'projections' example.

 ### 0.1.4 (2025/09/10)